Novak Biddle Venture Partners

 Series D in 2009

-Intelliworks is a provider of relationship management and marketing software specifically tailored for higher education institutions.
-Since its establishment in 2001, the company has developed a comprehensive web-based solution that assists college admissions and enrollment professionals in enhancing their recruitment and marketing efforts.
-The Intelliworks platform encompasses various functionalities, including contact management, email marketing, program and course registration, event management, and campaign reporting.
-Additionally, the Intelliworks Social Marketing feature, launched in 2009, connects admissions departments directly with prospective students through popular social media networks.
-The company's tools are designed to facilitate purposeful connections between institutions and students, ultimately supporting enrollment management and admissions processes.
+Intelliworks is a provider of relationship management and marketing software specifically designed for higher education institutions.
+Founded in 2001, the company offers a comprehensive web-based software-as-a-service solution that assists college admissions and enrollment professionals in enhancing their recruitment and marketing efforts.
+Its platform includes tools for contact management, email marketing, program and course registration, event management, and campaign reporting.
+Intelliworks also features a Program Management system that enables program managers to effectively handle course marketing, registration, and payment processing for various educational offerings.
+In addition, the company introduced Intelliworks Social Marketing, which connects admissions and enrollment departments directly to students through popular social networks, further facilitating engagement and outreach.
+Trusted by leading institutions worldwide, Intelliworks aims to improve the effectiveness of student recruitment and enrollment management.

 CorasWorks